Emergency tree work update

 Veolia manage and maintain trees which are on Council owned land and adopted highway.

-For health and safety issues or if there is a branch/tree blocking a road, please call us on 0300 126 7000
+For health and safety issues where there is risk to life or if there is a branch/tree blocking a road, please call us on 0300 126 7000

 Our tree policy